cbutler112358/cbutler112358.github.io/_pages/about.md

 <a href="https://ggi.ncsu.edu/" target="_blank"  rel="noopener noreferrer">Genetics and Genomics Initiative</a>.
 This was in order to enhance my
 understanding of the genetic mechanisms behind infectious disease, as well as the tools and techniques employed by scientists to study them.
-I am currently a member of the <a href="http://alun.math.ncsu.edu/" target="_blank"  rel="noopener noreferrer">Lloyd lab</a>, where I hope to do research on gene drive technology and its potential in mitigating disease burden.
-I am currently studying how density-dependence determines the effectiveness of gene drive performance in a population of mosquitoes, and how this influences disease control efforts.
+I am currently a member of the <a href="http://alun.math.ncsu.edu/" target="_blank"  rel="noopener noreferrer">Lloyd lab</a>, where I do research on gene drive technology and its potential in mitigating disease burden.
+I am currently studying how density-dependence determines the effectiveness of gene drive performance in mosquito populations, and how this influences disease control efforts.
 I am also working with Prof. Peter Stechlinski from the University of Maine on a general mathematical model of the opioid epidemic.